sboesebeck/morphium/spring-boot-morphium/docs-for-morphium/spring-boot.md

 `InMemDriver` is Morphium's in-memory MongoDB emulation — tests run against it with no container and no external MongoDB, exactly like the core Morphium test suite.

-## Abgrenzung zu Spring Data MongoDB
+## Distinction from Spring Data MongoDB

 This module is **not** a replacement for, or a re-implementation of, Spring Data MongoDB, and does not aim to be API-compatible with it: